sygmaprotocol/sygma-relayer/README.md

 Each `ChainConfig` is defined as one ENV variable, where its content is JSON configuration for one chain/domain.
 Variables are named like this: `SYG_DOM_X` where `X` is domain id.

+## Technical documentation
+Each service has a technical documentation inside its repository under `/docs` directory.
+[Here](/docs/Home.md) you can find technical documentation for relayers.

+Additionally, the [general high-level documentation for the entire Sygma system](/docs/general/Arhitecture.md) can be found in this same repository under the `/docs/general` directory.